Alyst3r/WotLK-Extensions/Docs/README.md

 `.cdbc` file extension is purely cosmetic, just to make it easier to distinguish between stock client dbcs and custom ones.
 Default files will be provided in `Custom DBCs` directory.
 ### LFGRoles.cdbc
 Dehardcodes class roles from Wow.exe, moving the whole table to DBC file.
 Record contains 2 columns, ClassID and RoleMask.
+### ZoneLight.cdbc and ZoneLightPoint.cdbc
+Dehardcodes zone light polygons used in Northrend from Wow.exe, also allows usage on any map (originally client allowed usage on maps 530 and above).
+ZoneLight: 4 columns, ID, Name (used only in dbc, so basically just a comment), MapID and LightID.
+ZoneLightPoint: 5 columns, ID, ZoneLightID (from ZoneLight.cdbc), PositionX (float), PositionY (float), PointOrder.
+Unlike Blizzard's original dbcs from Cata and above PositionX and PositionY are client coordinates and not server coordinates.

 ## Custom Packets
 Various new data sent to and received from server.
 Keep in mind, sending invalid opcode from client to server usually results with disconnect.